 Field Value Description Enable off on; default: off Turns the BGP instance on or off.
-AS integer [14294967295]; default: none AS number is an identification of an autonomous system.
-BGP protocol uses the AS number for detecting whether the BGP connection is an internal one or external one.
+AS integer [165535]default: none BGP Autonomous System (AS) number.
+It is an identifier that represents a routing domain; BGP routers can exchange routes within the same Autonomous System.
 BGP router ID 32-bit integer; default: none The router ID is used by BGP to identify the routing device from which a packet originated.
 Default router ID value is selected as the largest IP Address of the interface.
 Network ip/netmask; default: none Adds an announcement network(s).
 Routes to these networks will be shared over BGP.
-VRF interface VRF interface; default: Default To create new VRF interface, please visit: VRF Redistribution options Connected routes Kernel added routes NHRP routes OSPF routes Static routes custom; default: none Distributes selected routes.
+Redistribution options Connected routes Kernel added routes NHRP routes OSPF routes Static routes custom; default: none Distributes selected routes.
 Route redistribution is a process that allows a network to use a routing protocol to dynamically route traffic based on information learned from a separate routing protocol.
 Deterministic MED off on; default: off Compares MEDs between same AS, while ignoring their age. eBGP Requires Policy off on; default: on Enable/Disable eBGP Import or Export policy requirement.
 Enabled by default as per RFC 8212.